 Consider three clients C1, C2, C3 and two servers HDB1 and HDB2.
 C1 is directed to HDB1 when establishing the TCP connection, C2 to HDB2 and C3 to HDB1 again.
 If C1 and C3 send heavy queries and C2 sends a few lightweight queries, then HDB1 is overloaded and HDB2 is idle.
 To improve the load distribution the load balancer needs to go under the TCP layer and needs to understand the kdb+ protocol.

-GCP provides a fully-managed logging service that performs at scale and can ingest applications and system log data.
-Google’s Cloud Logging allows you to search and analyze the system log.
+Google Cloud provides a fully-managed logging service that performs at scale and can ingest applications and system log data.
+Cloud Logging allows you to search and analyze the system log.
 It provides an easy-to-use and customizable interface so that DevOps can quickly troubleshoot applications.
 Log messages can be transferred to BigQuery by a single click, where complex queries allow a more advanced log-data analysis.
-In this section we also illustrate how to easily interact with the GCP API from a q process.
+In this section we also illustrate how to easily interact with the Google Cloud API from a q process.

-The simplest way to send a log message from a kdb+ process is to use the
+The simplest way to send a log message directly from a kdb+ process is to use the

 system keyword and the